-A big advantage of the Fournel place is to be accessible, since 1992, for guided tours.
-Thanks to landscaping projects, outside and inside of the mines, the visitor circuit evolved, and since 2015 the tourists number reached 10 000 visitors per year.
+The silver mines in the Fournel valley have been open to the public since 1992 for guided tours.
+Important renovation of the mining site and extensions of the visitor circuit have enabled an increase in the number of visitors, with a maximum of 10 000 visitors per year reached in 2015.
 To this day, more than 150 000 people visited the Fournel mines.

-The tour begins at the Mines’ Museum (movie and exhibition).
-Then go to the Fournel gorges by vehicle (10mn).
-Out of season visitors use their own vehicle or possibly a provided shuttle (with reservation, for groups, schools..)
+The tour begins at the Mines’ Museum (film and exhibition area).
+Visitors then travel to the Fournel gorges by vehicle (10mn).
+Out of season, visitors use their own vehicle or a provided shuttle (on request for groups and schools).

-During the peak season (July and August) there is a shuttle bus to avoid circulation and parking problems in the gorges.
+During the peak season (July and August) there is a shuttle bus due to the shortage of parking in the gorges.

-To reach the ruins located at the Fournel gorges’ bottom, people have to take a mountain path with 80m drop, which has to be taken to the top after the underground tour.
-The tour is unadvised for people with poor health or who have difficulties to walk.
+To reach the mining site located at the bottom of the Fournel gorges, visitors descend a mountain path with an 80m drop, which has to be climbed after the underground tour.
+The tour is not suitable for people with poor health or who have walking difficulties.
 Helmets are provided before the underground part.
-Pannels explain the surface of the underground digging and the surface buildings.
+There are informative signs explaining the surface of the underground digging and the surface buildings.

-The underground loop is 600m long and goes through two exploitation levels.
+The underground tour is 600m long and goes through two exploration levels.

-The Rebaisse gallery was the main level of the 19th century’s mine : there we can discover research galleries dug with explosives, exploitation rooms where ore veins could be 4m large and the machines room where were the pump and the winch system.
+The Rebaisse gallery was the main level of the 19th century’s mine : here we can discover adits dug with explosives, cavities where ore veins could be 4m thick, and the machine room with the pump and the winch system.

-In medieval galeries we can see the ancient rooms dug thanks to the fire, where the miners advanced very slow, less than 5m per year !
+In the medieval galeries we can see the ancient rooms created with the use of fire, where the miners advanced very slowly, less than 5m per year !

-The global tour is 2 hours long, with 1 hour inside of the mine.
+The guided tour takes 2 hours , with 1 hour inside the mine.

-However, it is good to plan 2.5-3 hours in order to visit the museum and watch the movie (20mn long)
+However, it is best to allow 2,5 to 3 hours in order to visit the museum and watch the film (20mn long).